webscreens/screen-enumeration/EXPLAINER.md

 ## Privacy & Security

-Exposing the details of a user's multi-screen setup presents a fingerprinting concern.
-In order to mitigate the amount of personally identifying information exposed, while maintaining the usefulness of the API, we can return the screens ordered by a non-OS-differentiating property, like increasing `width`.
+Exposing the details of a user's multi-monitor setup presents a fingerprinting concern.
+In order to mitigate the amount of personally identifying information exposed, while maintaining the usefulness of the API, we can return the displays ordered by a non-OS-differentiating property, like increasing `width`.

 To reduce the chance that the user's screen data gets compromised, we can also limit the API to secure contexts.

-To minimize the fingerprintable space, we can limit the set of screen properties we expose to the bare minimum needed to support our use cases.
+To minimize the fingerprintable space, we can limit the set of display properties we expose to the bare minimum needed to support our use cases.

 * New properties needed in a UI for the user to select on which display content should appear: